 Cheniere’s Corpus Christi LNG facility in South Texas is the first greenfield LNG export facility in the U.S. lower 48 and began operations in 2018.
-Trains 1 and 2 are operating and Train 3 is under construction and expected to be completed in 2021.
-When all three trains are completed, the aggregate nominal production capacity of the Corpus Christi facility is expected to be approximately 15 mtpa of LNG.
+All three Trains are operating, and the aggregate nominal production capacity of the Corpus Christi facility is approximately 15 mtpa of LNG.

 What we do is provide LNG to customers, but how we do it makes us different.
 Cheniere is a full-service LNG provider.